Meet David Piccini

 David Piccini is the Member of Provincial Parliament for Northumberland-Peterborough South.
-The Honourable David Piccini was sworn in as Ontario's Minister of the Environment, Conservation and Parks on June 18, 2021.

 David began his career with the federal public service, first as an international market analyst at Agriculture Canada, then as a policy advisor at Service Canada.
 He then joined the Office of the Minister of International Trade where he contributed to key trade files, including the Canada-Europe Free Trade Agreement.
 In 2015, he went to the Royal College of Physicians and Surgeons of Canada, where he advised on policy, business and operational issues for the college’s international activities, as well as helping Canadian health care system providers find opportunities abroad.